Our Research

 For the first time, we developed an electrical conductive coating based on biomolecules—JBNc.
 The electrochemical properties of JBNc met or exceeded the standards of conventional gold and iridium oxide electrode surface.
 Moreover, JBNc can dramatically reduce the stiffness of the electrode surface to an extend close to the natural brain tissue.
 Especially, JBNc is a bioactive coating that can bioactivity promote neuron adhesion, neurogenesis, ion channel and anti-apoptosis.

-3) Janus Base Nanoparticle (JBNp): large mRNA delivery and gene editing.
+3) Janus Base Nanoparticle (JBNp): A versatile delivery platform for CRISPR and RNA therapeutics

 As below, the video below demonstrated green fluorescence labeled JBNp delivered into a cartilage cell.